 When I was younger, I practiced mixed martial arts and many principles have stuck with me my whole life.

 I had many nosed instructors who always stressed consistency, hard work and pushing myself to the max.
 These principles stayed with me through my time through business, fitness and just about everything.

-While I like to give out a bunch of good workout tips here on Gym Junkies, I know getting information from multiple people is sometimes even better.
+While I like to give out a bunch of good workout tips & fitness tips here on Gym Junkies, I know getting information from multiple people is sometimes even better.
 So this week I asked a bunch of bloggers and personal trainers to give me their #1 tip for achieving your fitness goals.

 As many of them say a simple diet and a good workout program are important, for getting the body you want, but having the right mindset is just as important.
 So here ya go, 19 incredible tips for getting the body you’ve always wanted.

 Please leave a comment at the bottom if you have a great tip for helping someone hit their fitness goals…